 The former Aston Villa man revealed the two different sides of the controversial striker, and backed his defensive colleagues to deal with him when the teams meet in Kiev

-James Milner is confident England's defense will be strong enough to snuff out the threat of his Manchester City teammate Mario Balotelli when the Three Lions meet Italy in Sunday's Euro 2012 quarterfinal.
+James Milner is confident England's defence will be strong enough to snuff out the threat of his Manchester City team-mate Mario Balotelli when the Three Lions meet Italy in Sunday's Euro 2012 quarter-final.